megoth/dnd5e/README.md

 In the center of any D&D game is the characters the players create and use to interact with the fantasy world.

 With this app you can create and manage characters and use it in your games to manage your abilities and available actions.

 #### Turn management

 An integral part of the D&D experience is the encounter systems, and for many the combat encounters are where the rules shine through.
 Although D&D has been significantly simplified over the years, there can still be a lot to remember, and this app aims to ease that part by offering a turn management system that list your available interactions in combat.

 #### Notes

 Playing D&D can span multiple sessions over a long time, even years.
 These sessions are usually categorized into campaigns, and it can be hard to remember everything that happens.
 This app also allows players to jolt down notes, either by yourself or in collaboration with other players.

 ### Content Management

 At the core of the app is managing various content that offered with the D&D5e ruleset, with focus on character management.
 There are many apps that handle this already, but this app is built on Solid with all the advantages that bring.

 Although the focus of this app is _content management of characters_, it requires a lot of background material.
 So this app also allows you to manage that material and share it with your friends and other groups that might want to reuse your work.

 The data is stored in such a way that other apps can also make use of it.
 That doesn't mean all the data is public; with Solid you decide what access you want to grant others, whether that be only for yourself, your private group of friends, or the whole world.

 This interoperability between apps allow more apps to reuse data and create different experiences.
 Another app could for example reuse the character data created by this app to allow players to form groups and play their characters in a virtual setting.

 #### Core rules

 **Status:** In progress

-D&D5e has a lot of rules that lays the foundation for the game, such as ability scores, saving throws, time system, etc. All of this content will be stored in Turtle, an RDF abstraction that's used in Linked Data-applications, such as Solid applications.
+D&D5e has a lot of rules that lays the foundation for the game, such as ability scores, saving throws, time system, etc.
+All of this content will be stored in Turtle, an RDF abstraction that's used in Linked Data-applications, such as Solid applications.

 #### Sources

 **Status:** In progress

 Sources are a core concept of the D&D5e app that bundles the various content that's available.
 An example of sources are books, although interpreted in Linked Data format so that it's machine-readable.

 #### Skills

+**Status:** In progress

 Skills represent the ability-score dependent abilities characters are able to perform, such as Athletics, Stealth, and Animal Handling.

 #### Items

+**Status:** In progress

 Items represent things characters can interact with, such as weapons, armors, and other equipment.

 #### Feats

+**Status:** In progress

 Feats are the optional characteristics that players can use to customize their characters even further, such as Crossbow Expert, Mage Slayer, and Lucky.

 #### Spells

+**Status:** In progress

 Spells are magical effects that characters and monsters are able to cast or otherwise make use of.

 #### Races

+**Status:** In progress

 Races are the various races that players can choose for their characters, such as Humans, Elves, and Dragonborns.

 #### Monsters

+**Status:** In progress

 Monsters is a set of creatures that players can interact with.
 For this app we'll focus on monsters that are common companions to players.

 #### Classes

+**Status:** In progress

 Classes define the unique abilities characters can attain, and guides the roles they play.

 #### Backgrounds

+**Status:** In progress

 With backgrounds players can further customize their characters and gain additional skills and abilities.

 ### App properties

 This app is designed with D&D5e in mind, but many of its underlying features and systems are generic to apps and app development in general.

 #### Share system

 An important part of the app is the ability to share your data with others.
 It leverages the authentication and authorization features in Solid to make sure that your data is as private as you need it to be, and that you only share it with those you want.

 #### Search